hektonian/DataSource/README.md

 While the specification -pattern alleviates this to a degree, it doesn't fully resolve the issue.
 Specification implementations can rarely, if ever, perform SELECT and JOIN mid-query.
 Not to mention you'll have a folder full of glorified filter functions posing as classes with at least one per entity, most likely more than that.

-***"Specifications allow me to do a single exact same query in multiple place"***
+***"Specifications allow me to do a single exact same query in multiple places"***
 Fair enough.
 But you do realize that specification is a design pattern and not a repository -only thing, right?
-You can use specifications with data source as well.
+You can use specifications with data sources as well.
 Which brings me to the next point...

 ### Repository is a special case

-The reason for why I claim this should be clearly visible a [further down below](#as-a-data-provider-for-repositories) but the short version is that anything a repository (or unit of work) does is doable with data sources.
+The reason for why I claim this should be clearly visible a [further down below as I make a repository -like service with a data source](#as-a-data-provider-for-repositories) but the short version is that anything a repository (or unit of work) does is doable with data sources.

 ### Repository violates separation of concerns